A short reference of the most common Db2 (LUW) execution plan operations. Find the full list in the IBM documentation.

 Aggregates a set according the

-clause.
+group byclause.
 This operation may be executed using a sort/group-by algorithm or a hash based approach (since v10.1).
 See also “Indexing Group By”.The

 Top-N Queries

-operation required, there is no visible mark of the top-n behaviour in the execution plan.
+In case there is no SORT operation required, there is no visible mark of the top-n behaviour in the execution plan.
 However, a sudden drop of the cost value or drop in row count estimates in absence of predicates might give you an idea that there must be a Top-N clause at work.